 I’m usually hyperventilating with hair sticking up in all directions by 8 o’clock.
 On workdays, the nanny arrives at 9.
 One day last week, I closed the door in my office, sat down at my desk with my coffee and absentmindedly petted the dog for a good 5 minutes before I realized it was just a pile of laundry.

-(It’s time to worry when you catch your pet trying to puzzle out your behavior.)
+(It’s time to worry when you catch your pet trying to puzzle out your behaviour.)

 All that to say, we have been relying heavily on a freezer stash of bread goods to carry us through until lunch.
 I love breakfast, and I’ve really missed thoughtful breakfasts.
 Plus, I’ve been craving summery foods – freshness and light.
 So, during a particularly horrific span of endless rain (even by pacific northwest standards), I decided to pretend we are in the tropics.

 With spring upon us (there’s actual SUN today!), it feels like time to hit reset on the morning routine and plan in advance for some easy-but-nourishing, colorful, wholesome breakfasts again.
 Back to intentional decisions and better-for-us ingredients with this first meal of the day.